My way of working is psychodynamic.

 As therapist, I will provide a supportive space for you, so that you can feel safe and able to open up to one another.
 We will work to improve communication and mutual understanding between you.
 Difficulties experienced in current relationships are often linked to challenges you might have had in your childhood as well as current issues of day-to-day life.
 We will be able to look at these together in an atmosphere of mutual caring and support working to improve your sense of wellbeing both as individuals, as a couple and as a family.

-I am a member of the FPC (Foundation for Psychotherapy and Counselling) and of BACP (British Association for Counselling and Psychotherapy).
+I am a member of the FPC (Foundation for Psychotherapy and Counselling) and of UKCP (UK Council for Psychotherapy).

 As a member of these professional bodies I adhere to their stringent ethical framework and code of practice.